ItsJonQ/jonquach/_posts/on-the-line-productivity-ideas-from-restauarant-kitches.md

 During service, you can't always see or hear what's happening.
 A confidently exclaimed "heard" is a **signal that cuts through all noise**.

 Not all kitchens use "heard".
 Some simply say "OK!", "Got it", or "Yup!".
-Regardless of the confirmation catchphrase, all line cooks share the sense of duty to respond to orders.
+Regardless of the confirmation catchphrase, all line cooks share the sense of duty to respond to orders and to each other.

 "We have 5 specials all day..."